Peakboard/peakboard-templates.github.io/_templates/Interactive-SQCDP-Board/en.md

 layout: article
 title: Your SQCDP board for lean manufacturing – Transparent KPIs and easy data input directly at the board
 description:
   - This interactive SQCDP board offers you an ideal and simple solution for effective lean management in your production.
-It enables you to record and visualize your KPIs in the categories of safety, quality, cost, delivery, and people on a daily basis.
+It enables you to record and visualize your most important KPIs daily.
+Alongside the safety cross and quality Q, it also displays values for cost, delivery, and personnel, so you always have all relevant information at a glance.
 The status can be directly entered and updated on the board using a touchscreen or a connected mouse.
 In addition to the SQCDP view, this template offers an additional screen with a comprehensive yearly overview of all categories.
 The aggregated data is presented in clear and structured charts, allowing you to conduct an in-depth analysis.
 This enables you to implement long-term improvements and effectively pursue your lean management goals.

   - Download the template now for free and customize it to fit your specific needs.
 lang: en